jdiazpena/gemcap/README.md

 Typically, boundary condtions are also used.

-Copy the config.nml used for the equilibrium simulation to the simulation directory, and increase the resolution as desired in risr3d_in/config.m to create the new grid.
+Copy the config.nml used for the equilibrium simulation to the simulation directory, and increase the resolution as desired in config.nml to create the new grid.

 ### setup boundary conditions